anna-filou/anna-filou.github.io/_posts/2025-01-21-width-height.md

 Yes, the browser can’t know the height of a not-yet-downloaded image if the only info we give it is `width: 100%;`.
 But suppose that we **also** tell it that the image’s **aspect ratio is 4:3**.
 Now the browser knows everything it needs to reserve the right amount of space!

 To demonstrate, let’s say that, for simplicity’s sake, at the moment our website loads, the browser window is 432px.
 The `body`’s padding is 16px on each side, leaving 400px.
 The browser can now **infer** that the height of the image is 300px!
-If the browser window was 832px, then there would be 800px available for our image, and the browser would know it has to reserve exactly 600px for the image!

 <div style="font-family: system-ui, -apple-system, sans-serif; max-width: 432px; margin: 0 auto; background: #f5f5f5; border-radius: 8px; overflow: hidden; border: 2px solid #2563eb; background: white; ">
   <!-- Container representing browser window -->